 - reasons for additional or increased cost of goods such as special storage requirements and product stability provided by the responsible person;

 - rationale for price increase provided by the responsible person;

 - the responsible person’s plans for the listing should a price increase not be agreed;

 - prescription volumes;

 - pricing history;

 - availability and prices of alternative brands, products and treatments;

-- prices of items in comparable overseas markets;
+- prices of items when supplied privately in Australia and in comparable overseas markets;

 - fiscal impact in relevant and future financial years;

 - reliability of information provided by responsible persons and authorised representatives including certification by independent third party.